AuthorOfTheSurf/hyrule-atom/README.md

 ### Installing from Github

-This theme has yet to be published officially as it still needs work on some popular languages.
-In the meantime, you can install Hyrule from Github easily for development use.
+You can install Hyrule from Github easily for development use!

 1. Clone this repo: